discernus/research/zfreezer/simple_test_cff/cff_v10.md

   sequential_success:
     description: "Focus on Success Orientation: Envy vs Mudita."
     analysis_prompt: |
       You are an expert political discourse analyst specializing in economic rhetoric and success framing.
-Focus exclusively on evaluating Success Orientation in the provided text using the Cohesive Flourishing Framework v10.2.
+Focus exclusively on measuring Success Orientation in the provided text using the Cohesive Flourishing Framework v10.3.

       DIMENSIONAL FOCUS: Success Orientation Only
       - Envy: Resentment toward others' success, zero-sum thinking